P. A. Sangma: Early and personal life

+Sangma married Soradini K. Sangma in 1973.
+They have two sons and two daughters together.
+Son Conrad serves as the Chief Minister of Meghalaya and daughter Agatha is a former Member of Parliament from the Tura constituency.
+Agatha was elected from Tura to the 15th Lok Sabha elections in 2009, and at 29, was the youngest minister in the UPA ministry.

+Sangma called himself a devout Christian.

+Political career

 In 1973, Sangma became Vice-President of the Pradesh Youth Congress in Meghalaya and became the General Secretary of the party in 1975.
 He served in that position from 1975 to 1980.

-In 1977, he was elected to the 6th Lok Sabha from Tura constituency in Meghalaya and represented the same constituency multiple times, from 1977-1988, 1991-2008, 2014-2016.
+In 1977, he was elected to the 6th Lok Sabha from Tura constituency in Meghalaya and represented the same constituency multiple times, from 1977-1988, 1991-2008, 2014–2016.
 The breaks in 1988 and 2008 were caused by his return to Meghalaya state politics.
 He became Speaker of Lok Sabha in 1996.

 Chief Minister of Meghalaya

 He was the Chief Minister of Meghalaya from 1988 to 1990.

+Speaker of the Lok Sabha

+He was the 11th speaker of the Lok Sabha.

 Formation of Nationalist Congress Party

 Sangma was expelled from the Congress on 20 May 1999, along with Sharad Pawar and Tariq Anwar, for raising the banner of revolt against Sonia Gandhi over the fact that she was a foreign-born citizen.
 Sangma along with Pawar and Anwar wanted a native-born citizen to be projected as the Prime Ministerial candidate.
 After his departure from the Congress Party, he was one of the founders of the Nationalist Congress Party (NCP) along with Sharad Pawar and Tariq Anwar in 1999.
 In January 2004, P.A.
 Sangma created a split in the NCP after Sharad Pawar became close to the NCP's former rival, Sonia Gandhi.
-After losing a battle for the NCP election symbol, Sangma later merged his faction with Mamata Banerjee's All India Trinamool Congress, forming the Nationalist Trinamool Congress.Sangma was one of two NTC MPs elected.
+After losing a battle for the NCP election symbol, Sangma later merged his faction with Trinamool Congress, forming the Nationalist Trinamool Congress .Sangma was one of two NTC MPs elected.
 He resigned from his Lok Sabha seat on 10 October 2005 as a member of AITC, and was re-elected as an NCP candidate in February 2006.
 He resigned from the 14th Lok Sabha for the second time in March 2008 to take part in the 2008 Meghalaya Legislative Assembly election.

-On 5 January 2013, Sangma launched the National People's Party on the national level.
+On 5 January 2013, Sangma launched the National People's Party at the national level.
 The National People's Party managed to win two seats in the Meghalaya Legislative Assembly in the 2013 Meghalaya Legislative Assembly election.
 In 2014, Sangma was elected to Lok Sabha from Tura, and died mid-term in 2016.